breach/gig.fs/README.md

-teabag
+TeaBag
 ======

 Centrally Orchestrated Multi Node Log-Based Storage with Distributed Conflict Resolution

-Multi node storage with built-in conflict resolution and event propagation.
-Node values are computed on the log of mutations propagated across the network.
+TeaBag is a log-based multi node storage based on the principle of event propagation and oplog pruning.
+Operations are pushed to the storage and conflict resolution is delegated to the client.
+Conflict resolution is done by retrieving the different log histories and replaying it a merged version.

-Read are always local (delayed if the value was never found).
+Read are always first attempted local (delayed if the data was enver retrieved).
-A central authority serve as rendez-vous to retrieve the mount table for each a given path.
+A central authority server serves as rendez-vous to retrieve the mount table and the different nodes for each root path.

-A user has a mount table which associates path to node lists.
-If the system is accessed from an untrusted machine all operations should happen in memory.
-Each machine
+Client library only stores data in memory.
+Tokens have an expiry date.

 - Small amount of data.
 Holds in memory.
 - Log based with history replay and distributed reconciliation